columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 If you used the analysis template to setup your analysis, there are already two categories included, named ```incl``` and ```2j```.
-To test that the categories are properly implemented, we can use the CreateYieldsTable task:
+To test that the categories are properly implemented, we can use the CreateYieldTable task:
 ```shell
 law run cf.CreateYieldTable --version v1 \
     --calibrators example --selector example --producers category_ids \